chritchens/aster/README.md

-# Sophia
+# Aster

-Sophia is a toy programming language with S-expressions and linearly ordered types.
+Aster is a toy programming language with S-expressions and linearly ordered types.

 <br>